LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 is the gist and the main challenge of the game, involving strategic resource management and area denial elements.
-Compared to that, the smaller scenarios provide mostly tactical training and additional entertainment by trying to beat a high-score.
-They offer variety and a breather between the deaths^H^H^H^H^H^H the brave attempts at the long crawl scenario.
+Compared to that, the smaller scenarios provide mostly tactical training and additional entertainment via trying to beat a high score.
+They offer variety and a breather between the attempts at the deep crawl scenario.

 Monsters